-April 1 – May 31, 2025
+April 1 – May 31, 2026

 Poems are placed on signs in multiple locations along the trails listed below.
+Entrance fees or passes are required at Olympic National Park and Dungeness National Wildlife Refuge.

 Olympic National Park